aman7490/GitLearning/README.md

 # GitLearning
-Learning how to use git hub, this repo is used to learn
+Learning how to use git hub, this repo is used from amigoscode